1812 to 1917

-The lands in and around the Mound City Group have been the host to multiple military encampments in addition to being fertile farm land.
-During the war of 1812, land near Mound City would be used for prisoners of war captured during fighting that went on across the river from Detroit, Michigan.
+The lands in and around the the prehistoric earthen Indian mounds known as the Mound City Group have been the host to multiple military encampments in addition to being fertile farm land.
+During the war of 1812, land near Mound City would be used by the military for prisoners of war and was referred to as Camp Bull.
+These prisoners were captured during fighting that went on across the river from Detroit, Michigan.
 For the most part, the grounds of Mound City were largely ignored as farmers thought the mounds were a nuisance as they cleared and plowed the adjacent lands methodically and efficiently year after year.
-In the 1840's, two surveyors by the names of Edwin Davis and Ephraim Squier (Click a name to learn more about these two influential figures in Hopewell history) began an epic partnership that would document hundreds of Hopewellian earthwork sites in detail, including Mound City.
+In the 1840's, two surveyors by the names of Edwin Davis and Ephraim Squier began an epic partnership that would document hundreds of Hopewellian earthwork sites in detail, including Mound City.
 Together, these men would conduct surveys and limited excavations throughout the region and at Mound City in an effort to learn about the mysterious people of the Hopewell Culture.
 When the Civil War broke out in 1861, local militia utilized the land for drilling and training and referred to it as Camp Logan.
-After Davis and Squier and Camp Logan, the lands of Mound City and those surrounding it would revert back to farming until the early part of the 20th century.
+After the Civil War, the lands of Mound City and those surrounding it would revert back to farming until the early part of the 20th century.

 Declaration of War